CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 4. Submit completed translations in Wordbee with a press-quality PDF version as the Deliverable and the native file format as an Attachment.

+    - Secure the PDF with a unique password and the following settings:
+      - SCREENSHOT TK

 5. If translating outside of Wordbee, use the XLIFF export/import.
 Do not further segment the XLIFF in your CAT tool.

 7. Send official quote or order confirmation to <translations@cchmc.org> the same day that work on the project begins.